Bloom-host/BloomDocs/docs/plugins_and_modifications/forge-setup.md

 >
 ### Installing Forge
 > To begin installing Forge, head over to their [website](http://files.minecraftforge.net/) to download their installer and launch the jar file.
 Have it open up in an empty directory and hit install server.
 Have something like the screenshot below.
->

 > ![Bloom.host Forge](../../static/imgs/plugins_and_modifications/forge_setup/1.png)

 After you have installed it, head over to an [SFTP client](https://docs.bloom.host/how-to-use-sftp) such as FileZilla and upload everything inside your folder to your server.

-Next, rename your forge-xxx file to server.jar or go to Startup Parameters and change the Server Jar File.
+Next, go to the Startup tab on your server.
+Rename your forge-xxx file to the same thing written in that field. (server.jar by default)

 Create a new folder called `mods`.
 Place any jars of mods you want in here.

 Restart your server and let the files generate.
 This may take a few minutes.

-When the restart is finished, login to your server!
+Once the restart has finished, login to your server!

 In the end, it should look like this: